 Packet Pickup & Awards Ceremonies

 To maximize social distancing and keep both participants and staff/volunteers safe, we will be doing a drive through packet pickup in the roundabout in front of The Trailhead in Theodore Wirth Park in the days leading up to the festival (similar to the 2020 Surly Brewing Co.
 Trail Loppet and the 2020 Loppet Turkey Traverse 5K).
 Because of this change, day-of registration will NOT be available this year.
 More information will be available on the Registration & Packet Pickup webpage.

 There will be no awards ceremony in 2021 (this includes both the smaller ceremonies at the finish line and the big ceremony at the end of the festival).
-However, you can rest assured that your hard work will not go unnoticed!
-Awards will still be available this year.
-Information on what prizes are up for grabs and how to receive your award(s) after your race will be available on the Awards webpage.
+Please go to our Awards webpage for updates.

 To ensure social distancing, this year’s Luminary Loppet will be held at Theodore Wirth Park over the course of six nights: Friday-Sunday, Jan 29-31, 6pm-10pm & Thursday-Friday, Feb 4-5, 6pm-10pm.
 Only walking and snowshoeing will be permitted this year, and there will be no glowsticks.
 Masks will be required at all times on the Luminary Loppet course.